AWS Key Management System

 • Tableau Server must be deployed in AWS EC2

-• Tableau Server must be configured with a Advanced Management licence.
+• Tableau Server must be configured with Advanced Management.
 See About Tableau Advanced Management on Tableau Server.

 • You must have administrative control of a customer master key (CMK) created in AWS Key Management Service